Brytiago

 Bryan Cancel Santiago (born July 14, 1992), better known by his stage name Brytiago, is a Puerto Rican singer and songwriter.
 He was born in Carolina, Puerto Rico.
 He started his career in 2014, at age 21.
-In 2016, when he was 23 years old, he joined El Cartel Records, Daddy Yankee's record company.
-He has released several songs such as "Bebé", "Lonely", "Punto G", "High", "Abuso", which have all achieved moderate success in Latin countries.
-In 2018, he released "Bipolar", along with Ozuna and Chris Jeday.
+In 2016, when he was 23 years old, he joined El Cartel Records, Daddy Yankee's record label.
+He has released several songs such as "Bebé", "Lonely", "Punto G", "High", "Abuso", which have all achieved moderate success in Latin America.
+In 2018, he released "Bipolar", along with Ozuna and Chris Jedi.
 The single was a success, and peaked at No. 17 on the Billboard Hot Latin Songs chart.

 In 2018, Brytiago released "Asesina" with Darell.
 Following the release of the remix featuring Daddy Yankee, Anuel AA, and Ozuna, it would become his first top ten on the Billboard Hot Latin Songs chart.

 In February 2019, Brytiago collaborated with Anuel AA for the song "Controla."